Exclusive Interview with the "Mona Lisa" - by our journalist Matthew Smith from the Adelaide Inquirer

 Matthew Smith: "You HAVE?"

 "Mona Lisa"/Isabella of Aragon: "Yes!
-The German-born Australian historian Maike Vogt-Lüerssen and her supporters are the only hope left for Leonardo and me that in 2019 – the 500th anniversary of Leonardo's death – the truth about us will finally be told.
+The German-born Australian historian Maike Vogt-Lüerssen and her supporters are the only hope left for me that in 2024 – the 500th anniversary of my death – the truth about us will finally be told.
 Those silly assumptions about us have to stop once and for all.
 And by the way: "ridiculous claim"?
 Did you read the books or articles of the author?"

 Matthew Smith: "No."

 "Mona Lisa"/Isabella of Aragon: "It is very interesting that you express yourself in such a way when you haven't read any of her works."